Rohu: Preparation as food

 A recipe for fried Rohu fish is mentioned in Manasollasa, a 12th-century Sanskrit encyclopedia compiled by Someshvara III, who ruled from present-day Karnataka.
 In this recipe, the fish is marinated in asafoetida and salt after being skinned.
 It is then dipped in turmeric mixed in water before being fried.

 Rohu caught in Mithila are known as Mithila Rohu Machh (Maithili: मिथिला रोहु माछ) and considered tastier than the Rohu varieties found in the coastal areas.
 The Bihar State government is currently making efforts to establish a List of geographical indications in India (GI) tag for the fish.

 Nutrition

-Rohu is rich in Omega 3 fatty acids, Vitamin A, Vitamin B and Vitamin C. It is also rich in Vitamin D, a Vitamin which is present only in a few foods and consumption of the fish will prevent Osteoporosis, a Vitamin D deficiency disease.
+Rohu is rich in Omega 3 fatty acids, Vitamin A, Vitamin B and Vitamin C. It is also rich in Vitamin D, a Vitamin which is present only in a few foods and consumption of the fish may prevent Osteoporosis, a Vitamin D deficiency disease.
+It is also a good source of high quality protein.